László Bárdossy: Early life and diplomatic career

 Born at Szombathely on 10 December 1890 to Jenő Bárdossy de Bárdos and Gizella Zarka de Felsőőr, Bárdossy completed his secondary education at Eperjes (in present-day Slovakia) and in Budapest.
+His family were lesser nobility (i.e considered to be noble, but held no titles, a class that corresponded to the gentry).
 He trained as a lawyer in Budapest, Berlin and Paris, and learned German, French and English.
 He began his career in 1913 as an assistant clerk in the Hungarian government's Ministry of Culture and Education, by 1918 was an assistant secretary.
 Three years later he reached the rank of ministerial secretary, having been commissioner of education for Pest County.
 In February 1922, he transferred to the newly established Ministry of Foreign Affairs, as deputy chief then chief of the press department.
+As chief of the press department, Bárdossy reported to György Barcza, the chief of the political department of the Ministry of Foreign Affairs at the time.
+Barcza came from a more prominent and wealthier aristocratic family than Bárdossy and had a "grand seigneur" attitude towards his social inferiors, which led to embittered relations between the two men.
+In World War Two, the relationship between Barcza and Bárdossy was to be reversed with Barcza serving as the Hungarian minister-plenipotentiary in London and Bárdossy serving as foreign minister and prime minister.

+Intelligent and ambitious, but highly irascible, Bárdossy quickly rose up the ranks of Hungarian diplomacy.
 In March 1930 he was appointed as a counsellor to the Hungarian legation in London, latterly as chargé d'affaires.
+His wife was the sister-in-law of the prime minister Gyula Gömbös, which greatly aided his career.
+Bárdossy's wife was a divorcée, which under the British customs at the time, meant she could not be presented at court before King George V and Queen Mary, a snub that greatly embittered Bárdossy and made him into something of an Anglophobe.
 From October 1934, Bárdossy was the Hungarian envoy to Romania.